DataDog/documentation/content/en/agent/faq/linux-key-rotation-2024.md

 - [Puppet module][8] v3.21.0+ (released Jul 05, 2023)
 - [SaltStack formula][9] v3.6+ (released Aug 10, 2023)
 - [Heroku buildpack][10] v2.11+ (released Jun 15, 2023)
-- [Elastic Beanstalk][11] config templates updated as of Nov 11, 2022 or later (should contain `source: https://s3.amazonaws.com/dd-agent/scripts/install_script_agent7.sh`)
+- [Elastic Beanstalk][11] config templates updated as of Jun 27, 2023 or later (should contain `source: https://s3.amazonaws.com/dd-agent/scripts/install_script_agent7.sh`)
 - Containerized Agents (Docker/Kubernetes) for any version
 - Windows/MacOS Agents for any version

 Additionally, installing the DEB Agent v6.48.0+ or v7.48.0+ package through `apt` from the `apt.datadoghq.com` repository installs the [`datadog-signing-keys` package](#the-datadog-signing-keys-package) version 1.3.1.
 It automatically ensures that your host trusts the new key.
 If you have `datadog-signing-keys` version 1.3.1 or later installed, no further action is needed.
 Versions of `datadog-signing-keys` older than version 1.3.1 don't guarantee full preparedness for the key rotation.

-If you installed Observability Pipeline Worker or APM tracer libraries **using the above install methods**, they already come with the newest keys.
+If you installed Observability Pipelines Worker or APM tracer libraries **using the above install methods**, they already come with the newest keys.
 No further action is required.

 If you are installing the DEB Agent package from a different repository or you are not using `apt` (or a similar tool that checks repo metadata signatures), your system doesn't need to know the Datadog signing keys.
 No further action is needed.
 However, you may benefit from the [`datadog-signing-keys` package](#the-datadog-signing-keys-package).